-Coral Amendment 8, if implemented, would expand the Stetson-Miami Terrace Deepwater Coral HAPC, the Cape Lookout Deepwater Coral HAPC, the Oculina Bank HAPC, while implementing a transit provision through the Oculina Bank HAPC.
+Coral Amendment 8 expanded the Stetson-Miami Terrace Deepwater Coral HAPC, the Cape Lookout Deepwater Coral HAPC, the Oculina Bank HAPC, and a transit provision through the Oculina Bank HAPC.

 Management measures implemented in the Golden Crab FMP (SAFMC 1995) has reduced the impact of the golden crab fishery on EFH.
 The Golden Crab FMP set up a management program for the golden crab fishery in the South Atlantic EEZ, established a limited entry system, and divided the fishery into three zones.